ruth-mapr/drill/_docs/interfaces/odbc-linux/003-odbc-connections-linux.md

 ---|---
 [ODBC]| (Optional) Controls the global ODBC configuration.
 [ODBC Data Sources]| (Required) Lists DSNs and associates them with a driver.
-User Defined|

-(Required) A section that you create.
-It must have the same name
-as the data source specified in the `[ODBC Data Sources]` section.
+User Defined|(Required) A section that you create.
+It must have the same name as the data source specified in the `[ODBC Data Sources]` section.
 This is required to configure the data source.

 You can see the required sections in the following example `odbc.ini` file:

 **Example**

+    [ODBC]
+    # Specify any global ODBC configuration here such as ODBC tracing.

+    [ODBC Data Sources]
+    Sample MapR Drill DSN=MapR Drill ODBC Driver

+    [Sample MapR Drill DSN]
+    # Description: DSN Description.
+    # This key is not necessary and is only to give a description of the data source.
+    Description=MapR Drill ODBC Driver DSN
+    # Driver: The location where the ODBC driver is installed to.
+    Driver=/opt/mapr/drillodbc/lib/universal/libmaprdrillodbc.dylib

+    # Values for ConnectionType, AdvancedProperties, Catalog, Schema should be set here.
+    # If ConnectionType is Direct, include Host and Port.
+If ConnectionType is ZooKeeper, include ZKQuorum and ZKClusterID
+    # They can also be specified in the connection string.
+    ConnectionType=Zookeeper
+    HOST=[HOST]
+    PORT=[PORT]
+    ZKQuorum=
+    ZKClusterID=
+    AdvancedProperties={HandshakeTimeout=5;QueryTimeout=180;TimestampTZDisplayTimeout=utc;ExcludedSchemas=sys,INFORMATION_SCHEMA}
+    Catalog=DRILL
+    Schema=

 ### Configuring odbc.ini